iWinston/typeorm-plus/docs/usage-with-javascript.md

 # Using with JavaScript

 TypeORM can be used not only with TypeScript, but also with JavaScript.
-Everything is the same, except you need to omit types and if your platform does not support ES6 classes then you need to define an objects with all required metadata.
+Everything is the same, except you need to omit types and if your platform does not support ES6 classes then you need to define objects with all required metadata.

 ##### app.js